Fresh Fruits & Vegetables in Spring

 • Serve fresh peas simply with butter, olive oil and seasoning.

-Why eat in season?
+Why Eat in Season?

 Eating in season is one of the easiest ways to enjoy produce at its best.
 Seasonal fruit and vegetables are often fresher, tastier and better value.

-Good for you
+Good for You

 Download PDF